torenware/go-tooling-for-vue/README.md

 to write himself the new [Vite build system](https://vitejs.dev/) and loader, I thought it might be a good time to try this again.

+The actual vue glue code has been separated into a go module, which is extremely new.
+It's marked as "pre-release" because it is: the code is proof of concept, may not be safe, may eat your dog or other family members.
+But it works with the test program in this repo.

 This test build does the following:

 * I have a simple Go-based web server with a couple of pages implemented.